 About that long taxi ride in Japan ………

 The Shinkansens are a superb way to travel around Japan.
-These lightning fast bullet trains are the epitome of efficiency – punctual down to the millisecond.
-They’re what we used to travel from Tokyo to the ski fields of Nozawa, in the Nagano prefecture, north west of Tokyo.
-And it wasn’t because of the shinkansen incident that we we decided against using them as our mode of transport to return to Tokyo.
+These lightning-fast bullet trains are the epitome of efficiency – punctual down to the millisecond.
+They’re what we used to travel from Tokyo to the ski fields of Nozawa, in the Nagano prefecture, northwest of Tokyo.
+And it wasn’t because of the shinkansen incident that we decided against using them as our mode of transport to return to Tokyo.

 What was the reason?

-A three quarter length plaster cast encasing my left leg from ankle to thigh was the reason.
-That and the pain from the fractured bone at the top of my tibia, meant I just didn’t want to contend with organising a wheel chair at the Tokyo end and stress about getting out of the station to the hotel.
-I had come to the end of trying to tough things out for the sake of it.
-It had been a stressful couple of days.
-Two days earlier I had a little incident on the ski slopes – I fell over while skiing with an instructor.
-Resulting in me ending up with a “tibia plateau fracture” written about here.
+A three quarter length plaster cast encasing my left leg from ankle to thigh!
+That and the pain from the fractured bone at the top of my tibia.
+I just didn’t want to deal with organising a wheelchair at the Tokyo end and stress about getting out of the station to the hotel.
+I had come to the end of trying to tough things out.
+The past few days had been stressful enough.
+Two days earlier I had a little ‘incident’ on the ski slopes.
+I fell during a ski lesson with an instructor.
+On a run, traveling outside of my comfort zone was all it took for me to end up with a nasty tibia plateau fracture.

-Today marks 12 months since the incident.
-The same incident that resulted in us cutting short our much anticipated Japan holiday because I had to return to Australia for surgery.
+It’s been 12 months since the incident.
+The same incident that resulted in me and two of my lads cutting short our much anticipated Japan holiday because I had to return to Australia for surgery.

 Although it was a year ago so much of it feels like it was only yesterday.

-Once I received the medical clearance from Dr Katagiri required by my travel insurers the process of getting me home began.
-If my surgery was critical and needed to be performed in Japan that would have happened.
-But with the boys my responsibility and my fracture not being compound it was considered best I fly home.
-And I admit at the time, it felt more reassuring to be operated on in a country where I’d understand the language and where friends and family could visit me.
+Three days after the accident I received the medical clearance from Dr. Katagiri required by my travel insurers to begin the process of getting me home.
+If my surgery was critical and needed to be performed in Japan those arrangements would have been made.
+But with the boys my responsibility and my fracture not being compound, it was considered best I fly home.
+And at the time, it felt more reassuring to be operated on in a country where I’d understand the language and where friends and family could visit me.
 The thought of a few weeks in a foreign hospital ward on my own was enough to ensure I’d overcome any challenges to make it to Narita airport and fly home to Brisbane.

-Remember – the taxi is from Nozawa – it’s a 4 – 5 hour drive to Tokyo and the taxi driver has to return to Nozawa (unlikely to have a fare from Tokyo.)
-So the agreed upon price was to pay for his return trip.
+The taxi ride was from Nozawa.
+It’s a 4 – 5-hour drive to Tokyo and the taxi driver has to return to Nozawa (he can’t pick up a fare from Tokyo I was told.)
+So the agreed-upon price included paying for his return trip.
 Basically a full day in the car taking us (myself and Mr 18 and Mr 13) to Tokyo.
-All organised in a hurried conversation on the Wednesday evening – locked into at 7.58pm (the taxis close for business at 8pm.)
-The decision was irreversible I was told.
-Just a little pressure!
+All organised in a frantic conversation on Wednesday evening (two days after falling over.)
+The cab was locked into at 7.58 pm by Gabi our contact at Nozawa Holidays (the taxi business closes for business at 8 pm.)
+The reason for the late booking we had to ensure we: